DARK CITY FINE ART PRESETS

 Above you have an example of what you can create using exclusively the preset “Dark City Soft Light Blur” and below you can see more examples of work created using only the Dark City presets, without the help of other software.

 You can get even more creative than this by tweaking the preset or even combining the looks.
-Also, refining the image further in DxO FilmPack, DxO PhotoLab, Lightroom or Photoshop can give a higher level of subtlety to your image and create an even more original look.
+Also, refining the image further in DxO FilmPack, DxO PhotoLab, Lightroom, Photoshop, or Capture One can give a higher level of subtlety to your image and create an even more original look.

 Houston Texas – Chevron Ring – Preset Examples